Coat of arms of Argentina: Description

 It is unknown who designed the coat of arms.
-It is often mentioned that there were three men involved: Alvear, Monteagudo, and Vieytes, but it is known that a few years before, President Bernardino Rivadavia asked the Peruvian Antonio Isidoro Castro to create an Argentine coat of arms; however, the two schemes have never been found.
+It is often mentioned that there were three men involved: Alvear, Monteagudo, and Vieytes, but it is known that a few years before, President Bernardino Rivadavia asked the Peruvian Antonio Isidoro Castro to create an Argentine coat of arms; these two schemes have never been found.

 The coat of arms is a figure, in which at the top we find the gold-yellowed Sun of May, also found on the flag of Argentina.
 The rising sun symbolizes the rising of Argentina, as described in the first version of the Argentine National Anthem, se levanta a la faz de la tierra una nueva y gloriosa nación, meaning "a new and glorious nation rises to the surface of the Earth".
 It must be noticed how the verb "rise", in English and Spanish can be used to describe the motion of the Sun.

 In the center ellipse there are two shaking hands, connoting the unity of the provinces of Argentina.
 The hands come together to hold a pike, which represents power and willingness to defend freedom, epitomized by the Phrygian cap on the top of the spear.

 The blue and white colors are symbols of the Argentine people and the same colors of the Argentine flag.
 Those derive from those utilised in the cockade promoting liberation from Spain, in the May Revolution in 1810, which in turn came about from the colours of the Borbonic dynasty.

 The hands stand for friendship, peace, unity, and brotherhood.
-The pike is brown (wooden), and the Phrygian cap is red, like the traditional French liberty cap.
+The pike is brown (wooden), and the Phrygian cap is red, like the traditional French Revolution era liberty cap.
 The proximity of the hands and the Phrygian cap, in addition to their individual meanings, represent the national motto of Argentina, en unión y libertad ("in unity and freedom"), and illustrate the idea that in unity (the hands) there is power (the pike), and in power there is freedom (the Phrygian cap).

 The Phrygian cap was typically worn by the inhabitants of Phrygia, in the Anatolian peninsula, and is commonly mistaken for being a Pileus.
 The Pileus was a hat that in ancient Rome became a symbol of freed slaves, who were touched by their owners with a wooden pike before setting them free.

 Laurel is another classical symbol.
 At the end of the ancient Olympic Games (and also the 2004 Summer Olympics), the winner was given a laurel crown, and since then it has symbolized triumph and glory.